Singuang Ferry Wharf

 The Singuang Ferry Wharf (新光碼頭 (新光码头, Xīnguāng Mǎtóu)) is a wharf in Lingya District, Kaohsiung, Taiwan.
 It is the 22nd pier of Port of Kaohsiung.

 Architecture

 The wharf features the Seaboard Park and Shinkong Avenue.
 It has a ring-shaped walkway that provides a great view of the harbor.

 Festivities

-The Kaohsiung Lantern Festival, Kaohsiung International Container Arts Festival and New Year's Eve are held here every year.
+In the past, the Kaohsiung Lantern Festival, Kaohsiung International Container Arts Festival, and New Year's Eve were held here every year.

 Transportation

 The wharf is accessible within walking distance west from Sanduo Shopping District Station of Kaohsiung MRT.
 The wharf can also be accessed by walking southwest of the Kaohsiung Exhibition Center light rail station.